 Dog wife is in danger

-Hotels you can’t afford full of matronly telephone operators with hipster neck tattoos writing murders on chalkboards; John Wick 3 is only one Simon Le Bon short of a Russell Mulcahy pop video from 1984.
-And like a bunch of those its revolt into style involves a lot of looking crestfallen, its affluent globe-trotting capitalist killers all miserable as hell, including the Eurotrash.
+Also hotels you can’t afford full of matronly telephone operators with hipster neck tattoos writing murders on chalkboards, which is only one Simon Le Bon short of a Russell Mulcahy pop video from 1984.
+And like a bunch of those the Wick-verse’s revolt into style involves a lot of looking crestfallen, its affluent globe-trotting capitalist killers all miserable as hell, including the Eurotrash.
 Even without the baggage of the phrase Sad Hitman, which is plenty, the film is enthusiastically square.
 In his book Make My Day J. Hoberman mentions a 1976 film full of

 Libidinal politics, celebrity worship, sexual exploitation, the fetishisation of guns, and racial stereotyping.